senkuthegreat/Activities/docs/v1/guide/best-practices.md

 1. **Write clean, maintainable code**: Use TypeScript, handle errors, use constants, comment your code, and follow the style guide.
 2. **Optimize for performance**: Minimize DOM queries, use efficient selectors, and avoid heavy computations.
 3. **Enhance user experience**: Provide clear information, use appropriate activity types, add timestamps, use settings, and add multilanguage support.
+4. **Use proper timestamps**: Create browsing timestamps outside UpdateData, only update them when changing states, and use destructuring with getTimestamps.
+5. **Use proper image URLs**: Use Imgur links for images during development, which will be transferred to the PreMiD CDN when your PR is merged.
-4. **Maintain your activity**: Keep your activity updated, write tests, and document your code.
+6. **Maintain your activity**: Keep your activity updated, write tests, and document your code.
-5. **Ensure security**: Avoid exposing sensitive information and validate user input.
+7. **Ensure security**: Avoid exposing sensitive information and validate user input.
+8. **Validate before submission**: Always validate your activity with `npx pmd build "YourActivityName" --validate` before submitting it.

 By following these practices, you'll create activities that users will love and that will be easy to maintain over time.